kaBeech/tensort/README.md

 using it in our SubAlgorithm.

-We've said before that Bubblesort is likely to put the last element in the correct position.
+We've said before that Bubblesort is likely to put the last element in the correct position of a list.
 Let's examine this in the context of Bubblesorting a 3-element list.

-I ran Bubblesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time.
+I ran Bubblesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two Bits.
 Here is how often each outcome was returned:

-    87.1% <- [1,2,3]
+    94.1% <- [1,2,3]

-    4.1% <- [1,3,2]
+    2.5% <- [1,3,2]

-    6.6% <- [2,1,3]
+    3.0% <- [2,1,3]

-    0.2% <- [2,3,1]
+    0.0% <- [2,3,1]

-    1.8% <- [3,1,2]
+    0.4% <- [3,1,2]

-    0.2% <- [3,2,1]
+    0.0% <- [3,2,1]

-In these results, 93.7% of the time the Top Bit was returned in the correct position, and the bottom value was returned in the top position only 0.4% of the time.
+In these results, 97.1% of the time the Top Bit was returned in the correct position.
+The only results returned in which the TopBit was not in the correct position were [1,3,2] and [3,1,2].

-Notably, the far more likely result where the Top Bit was at the bottom was [3,1,2], with [3,2,1] occurring only 0.2% of the time.

 #### Rotationsort